Dan Daley

 Dan Daley is an American politician.
-He is a Democrat representing the 97th district in the Florida House of Representatives.
+He is a Democrat representing the 96th district in the Florida House of Representatives.
 Previously, he served as a city commissioner and vice mayor of Coral Springs, FL.

 Education

-Daley earned a BS in Political Science and Criminology from Florida State University in 2010, and JD from Shepard Broad Law Center at Nova Southeastern University in 2015.
+Daley earned a BS in subjects like Political Science and Criminology from Florida State University in 2010, and JD from Shepard Broad Law Center at Nova Southeastern University in 2015.

 Political career

 Daley served as a city commissioner in Coral Springs, FL from 2012 to 2019, and also as vice mayor from 2015 to 2017.

 In 2019, he was the only candidate to qualify for the special election to replace Jared Moskowitz as the Florida state representative for the 97th district.
 He had been endorsed by Moskowitz and Congressman Ted Deutch, among others.

 Daley sits on the following House subcommittees: